canonical/curtin/doc/topics/storage.rst

 **keyfile**: *<keyfile>*

 The ``keyfile`` contains the password of the encryption key.
 The target system will prompt for this password in order to mount the disk.
+This keyfile must exist at the time curtin is run.

 A special case of ``keyfile`` are the values ``/dev/urandom`` and ``/dev/random``, which indicate that this ``keyfile`` value will be used in